tanaka0325/simple-hugo-theme/README.md

 # simply

-This is simple hugo theme.
+This is simple hugo blog theme.